Code of Conduct

 4. Consequences of Violating Aviat Networks' Code of Conduct

-Employees who violate the law, the Aviat Networks' Code of Conduct or Aviat Networks' policies may be subject to disciplinary action, up to and including termination.
+Employees who violate the law or the Aviat Networks' Code of Conduct or Aviat Networks' policies may be subject to disciplinary action, up to and including termination.
 If necessary, employees may be suspended from their employment during an investigation into an alleged breach.
 Additional actions may include reassignment of work duties and limitation in future job opportunities.
 Violations of law may be referred to local law enforcement authorities for possible prosecution.

 Employees shall endeavor to comply, and to cause Aviat Networks to comply, with applicable governmental laws, rules and regulations of the United States and of the jurisdictions in which the Company conducts business.
 In addition, each employee shall promptly report any information concerning evidence of a material violation of securities laws, or other laws, rules or regulations applicable to Aviat Networks and the operation of its business by it or any agent thereof.